What is content marketing and how do you do it?

 And check out the competition …

-Don’t stop at looking at what kind of content topics are picking up social/link-building traction.
+Don’t stop at looking for what kind of content topics are picking up social/link-building traction.
 Look at competitor activity too.
 Tap your competitors’ web URLs into Buzzsumo and you’ll see what they produced in the last 12 months that picked up shares and links.
 You’ll also see what influencers they engaged and what media interest they generated.

 Doing this will also give you an instant benchmark of what success will look like.
 When the inevitable question comes from the boss about “has this worked?” – you’ll know how your content performance compares to what competitors have achieved.